AdrianChilders/bitmerchant/README.md

 ==========

 Bitmerchant is a full [Bitcoinj](https://github.com/bitcoinj/bitcoinj)-based merchant-services platform.
-It lets you accept bitcoin payments or donations on your site, without having to go through an intermediary service like coinbase or bitpay; the purchases or donations go directly into a wallet that **you control**.
+It lets you accept bitcoin payments or donations on your own website, without having to go through an intermediary service like coinbase or bitpay; the purchases or donations go directly into a wallet that **you control**, running on your server.

 For more information, head over to
 TODO bitmerchant.github.io.